naftaliasphna/naftaliasphna/README.md

 - 🤖 **Machine Learning & Deep Learning**

 # 🛠 My Latest Project
- **1. Breast Cancer Classification with Machine Learning Algorithms** - [Project Repository](https://github.com/your-github-username/project-repo)
+ **1. Breast Cancer Classification with Machine Learning Algorithms** -

 - 📌 **Description:**
   This project focuses on classifying breast cancer using various machine learning algorithms.
 It leverages different classification models to predict whether a tumor is malignant or benign based on given features.